 Find treats that work – Look for treats to help you satisfy that craving to indulge over the holidays.
-Sparkling water, fancy teas or special flavorings are ways to enjoy the holiday experience without adding a lot of calories.
+Substituting sparkling water and tea in place of sugary soft drinks are ways to enjoy the holiday experience without adding a lot of calories.
 Consider seeds and nuts as they are a great source of protein and healthy fat.

 Save calories for very special treats – Training yourself about what to indulge in and what to skip is a lot like effectively managing your money.
-Skip the store-bought cookies and save calories in your “budget” for the homemade treats that are special to your family.
+Instead of eating the store-bought cookies, maybe hold out for the homemade treats that are special to you and your family.

 Get back on track – Redirect your focus on the people around you, not the food.
 Try and incorporate some extra exercise that day, monitor your glucose levels and get right back on track the next day with your usual eating routine.